Q2 Real GDP Per Capita: Less Than Half the Headline Real GDP

 Quarterly GDP Compounded Annual Rate of Change

 The standard measure of GDP in the US is expressed as the compounded annual rate of change from one quarter to the next.
-The current real GDP is 4.2 percent (rounded from 4.17 percent).
-But with a per-capita adjustment, the data series is currently at 3.49 percent.
-Both a 10-year moving average and the slope of a linear regression through the data show that the US economic growth has been slowing for decades.
+The current real GDP is 1.2 percent.
+But with a per-capita adjustment, the data series is lower at 0.53 percent.
+The 10-year moving average illustrates that US economic growth has slowed dramatically since the last recession.

 Year-Over-Year (YoY) GDP Percent Change and Recession Risk

 Economists and financial journalists vary widely in their opinions about the current level of recession risk.
 The official call on recessions, of course, is the domain of the National Bureau of Economic Research, which makes the determination on recession start and end several months — sometimes more than a year — after the fact.

 GDP per capita, as we've seen, is a weaker series than GDP.
 What does it suggest about our current recession risk?
 The next chart shows the YoY change in real GDP per capita since 1960.
 We've again highlighted recessions.
 The red dots show the YoY real GDP for the quarter before the recession began, and the dotted line gives us a sense of how the current level compares to recession starts since 1960.